EthanRudy/BigInt/README.md

 ```

 #### Post-Increment
-Increments, using an intermediate to not destroy the original state of the specified [[Documentation#big Integer Documentation|big::Integer]] until the function is complete.
+Increments, using an intermediate to not destroy the original state of the specified [big::Integer](#Default%20Constructor) until the function is complete.
 Equivalent to `++var;`
 ##### Source:
 ```cpp
 const Integer& Integer::operator++() {